robbyki/robbyki/README.md

     although I have always had a passion for scientific oriented pursuits, it wasn't until much later in my career that I realized how much I enjoy building useful things using letters and symbols much less being able to make a living out of it.
-More importantly though, I discovered my joy with building things as a technical account manager at Yahoo where I got a major kick out of creating custom solutions using free tools and then seeing the end-user reactions from clients.
+More importantly though, I discovered my joy with building things as a technical account manager at Yahoo where I had a blast from creating custom solutions using open source tools and then seeing the end-user reactions.
 I have always been the kind of person who has felt the need to fully grasp and understand the "whole" and creating solutions for clients without having a much more intimate relationship with the underlying components of something just always felt very wrong to me and also greatly hindered my ability to cultivate trust and credibility the way *I* wanted to cultivate trust and credibility.
 Which is why I wanted more of it; I wanted more